 What will happen?

-A licence of a Registered EU Right which applies to the UK will continue to apply to the UK, in respect of the Corresponding Registered UK Right, on the same terms but subject to such modifications as are necessary for their application in the UK.
+- A licence of a Registered EU Right that applies to the UK will continue to apply to the UK, in respect of the Corresponding Registered UK Right, on the same terms but subject to such modifications as are necessary for their application in the UK.